Lowsider: Causes of lowsider crashes

 All horizontal forces occurring between the motorcycle and the road (such as accelerating, decelerating and steering) are transmitted by friction in the contact patches.
 There is a limited amount of force each contact patch can transmit before the tire begins to slide.
 Typically, the maximum force once sliding is slightly less than before sliding.

 When travelling in a curve, the tires provide the centripetal force needed for the acceleration towards the center of the curve.
-The capsizing moment provided by gravity acting on the motorcycle center of mass when leaning into a corner is balanced by a righting moment generated by centripetal forces in the contact patches when all is working correctly.
+The capsizing moment provided by gravity acting on the motorcycle's center of mass when leaning into a corner is balanced by a righting moment generated by centripetal forces in the contact patches when all is working correctly.
 If, having reached a given lean angle, the centripetal forces are reduced then the motorcycle increases its angle of lean until it touches the road surface, usually unseating the rider in the process.

 Lowsiders are caused by exceeding the lateral friction limit or by exceeding the combined lateral/longitudinal friction limit in one or more of the following ways: